 Through the use of underwater cameras I have seen down speed and temp units lie to me.
 We were once running a dodger fly presentation down 90ft in the column heading west.
 Our bottom speed being sent up from the probe said we were going 3mph which was a common speed that we used back then.
 My gps speed over ground was showing that we were going 4mph (to get the 3mph down below), but guess what the dodger was doing?
 It was just sitting there.
 Because of the underwater currents running perpendicular to our trolling direction we had to carry over 5mph on top to get those dodgers to roll on the camera in real time.
 We also noticed that the bend in the dipsey rods became more normal in appearance as we got the dodgers to roll.

-The point of all this is that although there are expensive electronics and gadgets coming out on the market all the time, when it comes right down to it we can determine what’s happening without the use of them.
+The point of all this is that although there are expensive electronics for great lakes fishing and gadgets coming out on the market all the time, when it comes right down to it we can determine what’s happening without the use of them.
 Remember, some of the electronics out there are expensive and don’t work really well in the first place.
 Also remember that if you are relying on electronics and you will, you should have a manual way of keeping everything honest.
 Beware!!
 Lightning strikes!